How to Fix My Achilles Tendinitis

 Heel drop: knee straight (FIGURE 2)

-Repeat the exercise bending moderately the knee.
+Repeat the exercise by bending the knee moderately.

 FIGURE 2.
 The heel drop: knee straight and heel drop: knee bent exercises.